gradle/gradle/design-docs/dependency-management.md

 - Packages for the new types

-## Story: Dependency resolution result exposes local components
+## Story: Dependency resolution result exposes local component instances

-This story changes the dependency resolution result to distinguish between components that are produced by the build and those that are produced outside the build.
-This will allow IDE integrations to map dependencies by exposing this information about the source of a component.
+This story changes the dependency resolution model to distinguish between components that are produced by the build and those that are produced outside the build.
+This will allow IDE integrations to map dependencies by exposing this information about the source of a component instance.

+This story also changes the dependency resolution model so that local components are no longer identified using a (group, module, version) identifier.
+Instead, a local project path is used to identify these instances.
+For now, a local component is still considered a module version.

 1. Introduce a `BuildComponentIdentifier` type that extends `ComponentIdentifier` and add a private implementation.
     - `project` property